These days there are many printers offering

 fonts and colour correction of any images

 to name but a few.
-We have excellent trade
+All of our printed work

-over the years and are in a good position
+we are in a good position to use our print